AhmadBShaik/antique-collection/README.md

     worth Int
   }
   ```

+- Run prisma generate to generate the Prisma Client.
+You can then start querying your database.

+  `npx prisma generate`

 - Create actual data database tables by migrating the models

   `npx prisma migrate dev --name initialize_db`